 The author is studying political science.
 She is always ready to dive into the ocean of history.

 We live in a world full of diversity.
 Every other person has different thoughts and opinions.
 As the human population grew, there was a need to run the systems of life properly.
 Have you ever thought that how the world is formed?
 Have you ever tried to find out how these states have emerged?
 How the people found out the ways to run a state or a country?
 How different kinds of governments emerged?
 Democratic government and its impacts on a state are always an issue that needs scrutiny and attention.
 When a state is said to be democratic, it's mean that there is tremendous importance of public opinion.
 Now, the question is why democratic states are still struggling for the sway?
-Why the representatives are seeking refuges instead of playing their role for the betterment of the country or state?
+Why the representatives are seeking refugees instead of playing their role for the betterment of the country or state?
 I will try to give answers to all these questions with my analysis and substantial research.

 Defining Democracy: A Term to be Understand

 The word democracy has its roots in ancient Greek.
 'Demos' means 'people' and 'kratos' means 'rule'.
-So we can speculate the definition of democracy from its meaning; the rule of the people.
+We can speculate the definition of democracy from its meaning—the rule of the people.
 In simple word, it is a kind of government in which people choose their representatives for the governing state.
 People have the authority to vote for the selection of the legislator.
 Democracy may be direct or indirect.
 In a direct democracy, people directly choose the legislative body and may take part in government policies.
 In an indirect democracy, people choose their representatives who take part in policy-making on their behalf.

 Let's Go in Past to Explore Democracy

 In ancient Greek, Athens was a democratic state.
 It was a different democracy than today's democracy.
 Old people, slaves and woman had no right to take part in votes.
 Plato was the first philosopher who had raised his voice for women's rights.
-But in 322 B.C this democracy came to an end when Macedonian invaded Athens and the death of Alexander the great was also a ground reason.
+But in 322 B.C, this democracy came to an end when Macedonian invaded Athens, and the death of Alexander the great was also a ground reason.
 Aristotle, who known as the father of political science, defined democracy as the worst kind of government.
-For him, the most appropriate kind was monarchy.
+For him, the most appropriate kind was a monarchy.
 In which the ruler is a philosopher-king.
 He was of the view that when the government is in the hand of many people who don't have any sense of administration; it is democracy.

 The Roman Empire has also played an important role in democracy to some extent.
 But that was not a democracy.
 Only a certain large section carried out the responsibilities of the government.
 As in today's democracy, every citizen may express his or her opinion through voting.
 Citizenship was also based on special principles.
-The Greek historian Polybius, who was of the view that constitutionally, the Roman Empire, was democratic but in practice, it was owned by affluent aristocrats.
+The Greek historian Polybius, who was of the view that constitutionally, the Roman Empire was democratic but in practice, it was owned by affluent aristocrats.

 Democracy in Modern Age: the Rampant Expansion of Democratic Ideas

 The in which we are living now is probably a "Golden age of democracy".
 Most people live in the world under the rule of democracy.
 To classify a state as a democracy; we need to examine whether that country has an "executive branch" and its " legislation" works well or not.
 And it also depends on votes, which mean that people are using their right to vote for the selection of their representatives.
-Democracy evolved because of corrupt leadership, the lake of accountability and the tyrannical form of governments.
+Democracy evolved because of corrupt leadership, the lack of accountability and the tyrannical form of governments.